This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What are Rhaphidophora Tetrasperma Needs

 One of the primary causes of failure to successfully grow the mini monstera is misnaming the plant as either a monstera or a philodendron – it is neither, and its soil needs are specific.
-More on this later, but first, we need to clarify the family tree and establish why the plant grows where it does in nature.
+More on this later, but first, we must clarify the family tree and establish why the plant grows where it does in nature.

 Rhaphidophora Tetrasperma Origins and Taxonomy